 Before you apply for a CWMU permit, contact the operator to obtain general information about hunt dates, permitted weapons and other rules.
-If you draw a permit, you must contact the CWMU operator to confirm your season dates.
+If you draw a permit, it is your responsibility to contact the CWMU operator to confirm your season dates.